zcash/lightwallet-protocol/README.md

 Before the creation of this repository, copies of wallet RPC `.proto` files existed in several repositories across the Zcash ecosystem.
 This posed a challenge for protocol developers, wallet maintainers, and infrastructure providers who would have to look up the _Ad Hoc_ canonical files for their own use and changes were hard to propagate and communicate.
+There was also a danger of projects deploying incompatible changes, such as using the same field or tag number for a new message field.

 This repository IS _not_ a specification of the Zcash Light Client protocol.
 The Zcash Light Client Protocol is described in [ZIP-307](https://zips.z.cash/zip-0307).